Skip to content

 Subtypes

-Are there any subtypes of Emotion-Focused Therapy for Couples (EFT-C)?
+What are the subtypes of Emotion-Focused Therapy for Couples (EFT-C)?

 EFT-C is a subtype of EFT (Emotion Focused Therapy).
 EFT-C applies the core principles of EFT in a format conducive to couples.
 That core principle is: rather than avoiding or suppressing emotions, EFT helps clients become aware of, accept, regulate, make sense of, and transform their emotional experiences.